zengkaipeng/Uni-Reaction-Release/readme.md

 - **USPTO-Condition:** The `model.pth` file represents the model weights, and the `pkl` file stores the reagent-index lookup table for easy metric calculation and validation.
 - **USPTO-500MT:** The `model.pth` file represents the model weights, and the `pkl` file stores the reagent-index lookup table for easy metric calculation and validation.
-- **Buchwald-Hartwig cross-coupling reaction:** The folder contains checkpoints for each split.
+- **Buchwald-Hartwig cross-coupling reaction:** (corresponding to the `bh` folder) The folder contains checkpoints for each split.
 For OOD splits, we provide model weights trained with different random seeds.
 - **radical C–H functionalization:** (corresponding to the `hx` folder) Each split folder contains the model weights corresponding to that split.
 - **chiral phosphoric acid-catalyzed thiol addition:** (corresponding to the `dm` folder) Each split folder contains the model weights corresponding to that split.